 You’re not alone if you sometimes wonder why you can’t wear your favorite pair of cross-training shoes for running.
 After all, they’re comfortable, they provide support and stability, and maybe you don’t feel like spending extra money on running shoes.

-There’s nothing wrong with thinking that way but doing it is another matter, however.
+There’s nothing wrong with thinking that way, but doing it is another matter, however.

-While running shoes and training shoes often look alike and have some of the same features, they serve specific functions.
-And using them for something else can easily put you at risk of injury.
+While running shoes and training shoes often look alike and have some of the same features, they serve specific functions, and using them for something else easily can put you at risk of injury.
 Let’s break it down to show you why.

 1. Use running shoes for running

 That’s as obvious as it gets, i.e., running shoes are for running.
-But the bigger question is why do they help with running?
+But the bigger question is “why do they help with running?”
 The answer is that they help in many ways.

 - Running shoes accommodate the heel-to-toe movement that typifies the running stride.
 There’s also a higher heel drop during running that differs from walking or most cross-training activities.